PrinceVenn/C-SP/README.md

 Data: The microphone in the painting listens for the sound of wind blowing,

-Render:The color of the flowers/petals/seeds, The movement of the LEDs
+Render: The color of the flowers/petals/seeds, The movement of the LEDs

 Simulation: ????